 Next-gen “smart” thermostats automatically adjust to weather and learn your living patterns.
 Plus, they automatically go into “away” mode when sensors don’t pick up movement during the day.
-Or you can switch them off remotely via an app to conserve energy when out of town.
+Or you can switch them off remotely via an app to conserve energy and lower your electric bill when out of town.
 (Read about more smart gadgets you can use to improve your home.)

 Keeping shades and curtains drawn during the hottest times of the day (between noon and 4 p.m.) can help keep the room cool, says Leitman.
 Choose honeycomb shades, which are designed to trap hot air, or consider drapes with an interlining that are specifically labeled for energy efficiency.
 (It also helps protect your furniture and belongings against sun damage.)

 5. Plant tall shrubs or trees in areas with the most sunlight.